JuliaCloud/LazyJSON.jl/README.md

 The test cases cover https://github.com/nst/JSONTestSuite, but no real-world testing or performance measurement has been done yet.

+The `test/benchmark.jl` test uses a [1MB AWS API definition JSON file](https://github.com/samoconnor/jsonhack/blob/master/test/ec2-2016-11-15.normal.json) to compare performance to JSON.jl.
+When accessing a value close to the start of the file the lazy parser takes ~1ms vs ~300ms for JSON.jl.
+When accessing a value close to the end of the file lazy json takes ~265ms vs 300ms for JSON.jl.

 TODO:
  - Performance measurement and tuning
  - Large input test cases